 First of all, what is an emotional affair?

-Judith Orloff MD, in her book “The Ecstasy of Surrender” describes an emotional affair as when you turn to a friend or co-worker for emotional (not physical) intimacy.
+Judith Orloff MD, in her book “The Power of Surrender” describes an emotional affair as when you turn to a friend or co-worker for emotional (not physical) intimacy.
 The seduction is that this person gives you what you feel your mate doesn’t: support, ego boosts, empathy, playfulness, an undercurrent of flirting or attraction.
 Initially, this can seem innocent but you may begin to share more with this “safe” person that with your mate.

 M. Gary Neuman, psychotherapist and author of “Emotional Infidelity” says, “An emotional affair happens when you put the bulk of your emotions into the hands of somebody outside of your marriage.”

 So here are some signs; some questions to ask yourself to determine that you might be having an emotional affair (since you are currently denying it).

 You Know You Are Having an Emotional Affair If…

 - You withdraw from your spouse but confide in your “friend.”

 - You confide in or share secrets with this person that maybe your spouse doesn’t even know.